medic/cht-interoperability/docs/workflow.md

 1. Create an **Organization**

-    1. HTTP Request - First, make a request to create an **Endpoint** Resource in the mediator using Postman.
-You can view the API documentation for creating an endpoint [here](#endpoint-resource).
-Once you send the request, the mediator will return a JSON response containing the `id` of the newly created endpoint.
+    1. HTTP Request - Use Postman to create an `Endpoint` Resource in the Mediator.
+You can view the API documentation for creating an `Endpoint` [here](#endpoint-resource).
+Once you send the request, the Mediator will return a JSON response containing the `id` of the newly created endpoint.

     1. HTTP Request - Create an `Organization` Resource in the Mediator using as `endpoint.reference` the example value replacing `${ENDPOINT_ID}` with the actual `id` of the `Endpoint` you created in the previous step.
 Once you send the request, the Mediator will return a JSON response containing the `id` of the newly created `Organization`.
 You can view the API documentation for creating an `Organization` [here](#organisation-resource).